Frequently Asked Questions

 If you are interested in photographic coverage of an event independent of News Service coverage, you can learn more from our Visual Media team.
 Note that for such requests for original photography, there may be a fee and that, due to limited resources, it is not be possible to cover every event.

 Yes.
-MSU's Media Policy is a guide for how to work with the media.
-The policy is meant to ensure consistent, coordinated media communications that benefit the university by helping to promote its mission and key messages.
+MSU's Media Policy is meant to ensure consistent, coordinated media communications that benefit the university by helping to promote its mission and key messages.
 It is also important to make sure that university administrators are adequately informed about media communications and affairs.
 Please review this policy prior to engaging in media affairs.

-The MSU Media Policy includes procedures for dealing with media contacts.
+The News Service offers guidance for working with media contacts.
 This information will be useful for conducting an interview with a member of the media.

-You may also request the assistance of the media specialists listed in the policy.
-Those specialists may be able to recommended an approach to a particular topic or interview.
+You may also request the assistance of our media specialists who can recommended an approach to a particular topic or interview.

 In some cases it may not be possible to anticipate a media contact.
 The policy asks those contacted by the media to share the details of that contact with University Communications, however minor it may have seemed.
 Coordinating media communications and responses is a high priority for this office, and your notification will be useful.
 You may do this by contacting MSU News Service Director Michael Becker at 406-994-4565 or [email protected].